jjdii/Motherbeard/docs/db.md

 ```

 ## template
 Created by users or admins via the template form.
-Used as to establish specifications when generating `builds`.
+Used to establish specifications when generating a `build`.

 ```
 {